FadilSmajilbasic/Librerie-Lego-NXT/Documentazione/Documentazione.md

 ### Informazioni sul progetto

-  Il progetto sarà gestito e realizzato dall’allievo Luca Di Bello e Fadil Smajlbasic (studenti di informatica all’Arti e Mestieri di Trevano) sotto la supervisione del professor Luca Muggiasca, Adriano Barchi, Francesco Mussi e dalla professoressa Elisa Nannini.
+  Il progetto è gestito e realizzato dall’allievo Luca Di Bello e Fadil Smajlbasic (studenti di informatica all’Arti e Mestieri di Trevano) sotto la supervisione del professor Luca Muggiasca, Adriano Barchi, Francesco Mussi e Massimo Sartori.
-  La realizzazione del progetto prenderà piede il 16 novembre 2018 (16/11/18) e dovrà essere consegnato entro il 25.01.19
+  La realizzazione del progetto inizia il 16 novembre 2018 (16/11/18) e dovrà essere consegnato entro il 08.02.19

 ### Abstract

   In this document we will describe how we made a library for the Lego Mindstorms NXT.
-The library needed to be simple to use.
-Before our solution the users needed to use the IDE provided by Lego, and use the graphical interface whitch makes even a simple line follower a frustrating operation of needing to use the drag and drop function of the “Lego programming blocks”.
-We were tasked to make the process simpler creating a library with some useful functions for the various input-output interfaces (buttons, ultrasonic sensors, motors, ecc.) that the NXT has to offer, furthermore it uses the standard coding format that a lot of programming languages use since it derives from C. We had the RobotC language to write the library.
+The library needs to be simple to use.
+Before our solution the users needed to use the IDE provided by Lego, and use the graphical interface which makes even a simple line follower a frustrating operation of needing to use the drag and drop function of the “Lego programming blocks”.
+We were tasked to make the process simpler creating a library with some useful functions for the various input-output interfaces (buttons, ultrasonic sensors, motors, ecc.) that the NXT has to offer, furthermore it uses the standard coding format that a lot of programming languages use since the language that we are using derives from C. We are using the RobotC language to write the library.
 With the help of this library an average student should be able to do basic programs for the Lego NXT without any problems.

 ### Scopo
-  Lo scopo del progetto è di creare delle librerie da utilizzare per la programmazione del blocchetto NXT.
+  Lo scopo del progetto è di creare una libreria da utilizzare per la programmazione del blocchetto NXT.
 Lo scopo di questa libreria è rendere la programmazione del robot lego più semplice ed efficace aggiungendo delle funzionalità tipiche per ogni sensore del robot.
 Questo permette di salvare molto tempo nel processo di implementazione del codice.

 ## Analisi